 Welcome to the Pittsburgh Bike Plan Website

-The City of Pittsburgh is thrilled to announce plans for a new Pittsburgh Bike Plan.
+The City of Pittsburgh is thrilled to announce plans for the creation of a new Pittsburgh Bike Plan.
 Since the completion of the City’s first bike plan in 1999, many of the projects outlined in that plan have been installed, national best practices have changed and biking continues to be an important component in many Pittsburgher’s daily routines.
-Through the implementation of the new Bike Plan, Pittsburghers of all ages and abilities will have a better opportunity to incorporate bike riding into work commutes, recreation activities, daily errand-running, and social events.
+Through the implementation of the new Bike Plan, Pittsburghers of all ages and abilities will have more opportunities to incorporate bike riding into work commutes, recreation activities, family events, daily errand-running, and social events.

 But before the Bike Plan can be finished, we need to hear from you!